ole00/27cf840_prog/README.md

 So, in order to setup and opertate the programmer, you will need to:

-* compile and upload the ch552T firmware (or download a prebuilt binary - not available right now) Firmware upload needs to be done only once, typically after you build the programmer board.
+* compile and upload the ch552T firmware (or download a prebuilt binary - not available right now).
+Firmware upload needs to be done only once, typically after you build the programmer board.
 That's done via USB itself, it's not very complicated once you have the right tools.
 You can either install the whole SDK for the CH552 chip (https://github.com/Blinkinlabs/ch554_sdcc.git)